oliolioli/BathroomClimateController/README.md

 Where *T_dewpoint* is the *dew point*, *T* is the *temperature*, and *RH* is the *relative humidity*. **A higher dew point indicates greater moisture in the air, implying a higher risk of mold development.**

+The device’s LED will automatically turn red if the environment conditions are prone to mold and green otherwise.

 ## How to set everything up ##